Derivation of the Variational Bayes Equations: The Variational Free Energy: Reverse K-L divergence and Log-Llikelihood

 Thus, the conditional relationship expressed in $p(\tilde{\psi}|\tilde{s}, \tilde{a}, \tilde{r})$ seems a little forced.
 However, it is the basis for our next steps in the derivation, and we will think of it simply as stating that the external system can indeed be influenced by the evolving values for the representational system $\tilde{r}$.

-With this in mind, we go back to Eqn.~\ref{eqn:variational-K-L-divergence-summation}, and interpret the K-L divergence on the Right-Hand-Side (RHS) of the equation.
-It states that the K-L divergence is the sum, over all possible states in which the system can possibly find itself, of the probability distribution of the model $q$ for a given specific state, multiplying the natural log of the probability distribution of the model over the probability distribution of the actual, external system, both for that given specific state.
-In this expression, the probability distribution of the external system is conditioned by the states of the Markov blanket and the representational system.
+With this in mind, we go back to Eqn.~\ref{eqn:variational-K-L-divergence-summation}, and interpret the \textit{reverse} K-L divergence on the Right-Hand-Side (RHS) of the equation.
+It states that this \textit{reverse} K-L divergence is the sum, over all possible states in which the system can possibly find itself, of the (model probability) distribution $q$ for a given specific state, multiplying the natural log of the distribution of that state (for the actual, external system), which is divided by the actual probability for those external states.
+In this expression, the \textit{actual} distribution of the external system, $p(\tilde{\psi}|\tilde{s}, \tilde{a}, \tilde{r})$, is conditioned by the states of the Markov blanket and the representational system.

-Thinking ahead, we consider how the traditional formulation for how the relationship between the model and the external system is expressed, specifically as a K-L divergence.
+Thinking ahead, we consider how the traditional formulation for how the relationship between the model and the external system is expressed, specifically as a reverse K-L divergence.
 Typically, the actual ``external'' system is some set of values, $p(x)$, and the model is given as $q(x)$.
-The model $q$ is adjusted via certain parameters $\theta$ to become close to $p$, as illustrated in Figure~\ref{fig:Beals-notation}.
-The summation over values $i = 1 ..
-I$ thus runs through the gamut of possible $x$ values.
+The (generative) distribution $p$ is specified via certain parameters $\theta$.

 In our situation, though, we will be looking at both an external system and an internal model that will each, separately, come to their respective free energy equilibrium points.
 That is, there will not be a sum over all possible values of some distribution over $i$; there will instead be a single probability distribution $p$ and a single probability distribution $q$, after each has reached free energy minimization.